Toyota Camry (XV30): Australia and New Zealand

 When the revised range was launched in Australia and New Zealand in September 2004, the Grande model was reintroduced which, together with the Azura model, were the top-of-the-range models.
 The Grande however was fitted with the standard suspension rather than the sports suspension as fitted on the Azura model.
 The Grande and Azura models have Satellite Navigation (GPS) as standard equipment, and were the first Toyota models in Australia to be fitted with the new Toyota Link system.
 The Toyota Link system is a state-of-the-art satellite and mobile SMS GSM communications system that gives the driver access to roadside assistance and emergency help via the electrochromatic rear view mirror.
 In August 2005, the Altise Sport model was reintroduced (V6 auto only) together with Altise Limited (four-cylinder and V6) that has additional features.
 The Ateva model had an interior upgrade to leather trim and rear passenger air conditioning vents.
 The Altise was repositioned as a fleet model and the manual transmission was no longer available on V6 Sportivo models from January 2006 production.
 Automatic Camrys in Australia still used the dated four-speed because it retained the 3.0 V6 engine.

 A number of milestones were achieved with this generation's Camry in Australia.
-The one millionth Camry (Black Azura) built in Australia and 10 millionth Camry worldwide rolled off the production line at Altona in September 2004.
-In May 2006, Toyota Australia exported the 500,000th Camry to New Zealand, in recognition of the relationship between Toyota Australia and Toyota New Zealand.
+The one millionth Camry (Black Azura) built in Australia in September 2004 and 10 millionth Camry worldwide rolled off the production line at Altona in October 2005.
 More than 90% of Australian Camry exports are left-hand drive vehicles to Middle East countries including Saudi Arabia, Kuwait, Bahrain, Oman, Qatar and the United Arab Emirates.
-The overseas demand for the Australian-made Camry is still running at record levels, despite the release of an all-new model in August 2006.
+Overseas demand for the Australian-made Camry was still running at record levels, despite the release of an all-new model in mid-2006.